MwitiPeter/cat-portfolio-project/README.md

-# freecodeproj1
+# freecodeproj1(cat portfolio with HTML)
-My first HTML project with with tutors from freecodecamp.com
+My first HTML project with tutors from freecodecamp.com